2022 Snowmass Balloon Festival

 From the Little Red School House and Cathy Robinson Playground:

 Hike/Walk – Here you have access to the paved trifecta of Owl Creek Trail, Cathy Robinson Playground, and the Snowmass Golf Course loop.
-Like a drive-in without the driving.
 The Owl Creek Trail connects with the Brush Creek Trail to circumnavigate the Snowmass Club Golf Course.
 These trails provide a paved 3-mile loop sure to keep you in the middle of all the action.

 Class 1 E-Bikes are permitted on paved trails like Owl Creek Trail and Brush Creek Trail!

 From the Snowmass Mall (numbered lots are open and free for the summer) and Snowmass Base Village Parking Garage: